DOFLinx/docs/docs/getting-started/08_PinballM.md

 2. Make sure that you’ve got the LINX files from the \\LINX folder in the DOFLinx download zip in a folder where you want them, ie C:\\DOFLinx\\LINX\\

-3. Edit your DOFLinx.INI to
+3. Edit your DOFLinx.INI to (or just use the "Configure" button in DOFLinxConfig to select Pinball M and add the two LINX paths)

 a.
 Make Pinball M activate DOFLinx by adding in the PROCESSES_LINX= line PinballM-Win64-Shipping .
 Take note that the PROCESSES_LINX= lines MUST appear later in DOFLinx.INI than the PROCESSES= line
 Note; PinballM-Win64-Shipping is the process to monitor for, but you still run PinballM.exe to start PinballM.